cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 * Acceptable level of use.

 ## Right NOW
-* Fix ServletUtils.getOrcidRecordPageUrl()

-* Create real RuntimeProperties

 * Clean up the muddy cache situation:
 	* OrcidAuthClient should always use a session-based progress cache
 	* The progress cache should accept an AccessTokenCache
 * Clean up the AuthToken testing
-	* Remove the tests from ProcessPushRequestController
 	* PersonStatusApiController should look at the AccessToken date as well as the Work dates
-	* LandingPageController tests and updates
 * Create a real persistence cache
+* Clean up ProcessPushRequestController
+	* Use AbstractServletCore
 * Test pub logic:
 	* Delete a pub from ORCID site -- Modify on scholars -- push -- it is ignored
 	* Delete from the database -- push -- it is no longer ignored.